papagorgio23/AISports_Chatbot/data/nlu.md

 - Do you know what the weather is like?
 - What's the weather like today?
 - What's the weather
+- what's the weather like tomorrow?
+- what's the weather going to be like on Thursday?

 ## intent:ask_builder
 - can you share your boss with me?